 Known for its pies, Homebaked community bakery and community land trust gives local people the power to become local producers and decision makers, to work and learn together, and to regenerate their neighbourhood.

-Located a few minutes from Liverpool Football Club in an area of significant social and economic deprivation, the bakery and cafe provides employment, training, mentoring and a place where people can chat over a cuppa.
+Located a few minutes from Liverpool Football Club in an area of significant social and economic deprivation – the only occupied building in a terrace of boarded-up houses – the bakery and café provides employment, training, mentoring and a place where people can meet.
 It’s also the anchor for a larger scale community-led development that will regenerate Anfield’s high street and bring a renewed sense of pride to the area.

-A first Power to Change grant of £146,200 helped the bakery grow its trading income by increasing its pie production capacity.
-This has made Homebaked more financially sustainable and able to take on bigger catering contracts such as providing match day pies at the nearby Anfield stadium.
+A first Power to Change grant of £146,200 helped the bakery grow its trading income by increasing its production capacity, growing from sales of 500 pies a week in 2015 to over 2,000 a week now.
+Trading has made Homebaked more financially sustainable and able to take on bigger catering contracts such as providing match day pies at the nearby Anfield stadium.
 Profits are invested into training local people to cook and eat healthily.

 A second Power to Change grant of £215,694 in 2017, allowed refurbishment of the upper floor of the bakery, developing affordable housing for local people and reanimating the local high street.
+Homebaked Community Land Trust was established and an agreement was reached for a transfer of the entire terrace to the CLT, subject to a successful refurbishment of the flat above the bakery.
+The transfer has now happened and the CLT is consulting with local people on the future use and development of the terraced houses.
 This project has been named ‘Homebuild’ and will help to train and support local young people to refurbish the flats and gain qualifications, skills and experience working.
 The flats will then provide good quality, affordable accommodation for young people from Anfield, which is much needed in an area where there are streets of Victorian terraced houses empty and boarded up for demolition.

 This is how we can solve the housing crisis – one home at a time